-• Any New England High School musician, sponsored by an adult (teacher, parent, director)
+• Any New England High School musician, sponsored by an adult (teacher, parent, director).
+Eighth grade students may apply as well to be adjudicated, but they will not be considered for the Concert Festival.

 • While a student can perform any piece of music as a solo or in a small ensemble, only performances of the pieces listed on the NEMFA Repertoire are considered for invitation to the NEMFA Concert Festival